alvinncx/switching-to-swe-career/README.md

 As a in-house engineer, you will likely be tasked to work on a legacy system, either squashing bugs or adding new features to an aging system.

-As a mid-career switcher, it can be hard working in these companies because the systems can be vast, old and hard to understand without knowing industry norms.
-No only must you pick up business domain knowledge, you need to learn to code on the job as well.
+As a mid-career switcher, it can be difficult working in these companies because the systems can be vast, old and hard to understand without knowing industry norms.
+Not only must you pick up business domain knowledge, you need to learn to code on the job as well.

 > I welcome a mid-career switcher SWE in a bank or any large local company to please submit a PR.
 Would love to hear your story!